 Security is enforced through a permissions system.
 Teams, users, and roles can be set up with different permissions for support purposes, to maintain appropriate privileges in remote access.
 BeyondTrust also integrates with tools like Active Directory, ITSM tools, SIEM tools, and third-party authentication systems and password managers.

 While this is a great piece of software it may lack some of the features you prefer and more ideal for smaller business.
-You can download a free trial of the remote support tool or view an online demo of the privileged remote access tool.
+You can download a free trial of the remote support software or view an online demo of the privileged remote access software.

 3. VNC Connect

 RealVNC makes a tool called VNC Connect for remote access and support.
 VNC Connect is easy to deploy.
 It provides access to both active and unattended devices, as well as the ability to connect either directly or through the cloud.
 You can pre-install it on host computers, or connect on demand with an install button, as with Dameware MRC.

 Like other remote support software, VNC Connect provides support for Windows, Mac, Linux, and iOS and Android devices, with cross-platform support.
 It also includes core features like file transfer (both to and from the host machine), printing, and chat capabilities.
 You can use VNC Connect as a remote deployment across an entire enterprise, setting it up on each device in your infrastructure simultaneously.
 Not only does this save a great deal of time, but it also helps administrators get everything set up with the same configuration, which results in support tickets being resolved more efficiently.

 Finally, with Linux computers on an enterprise subscription, you can use VNC Connect to create virtual desktops and enable visual remote access to Linux systems, or to create separate workspaces when two users want to use a shared resource at the same time.